KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-network-signal by PoOwAa](https://github.com/PoOwAa/MMM-network-signal)

+1. `Recommendation: dependabot.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Typo: Found `Magic Mirror` in file `MMM-network-signal.js`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `MMM-network-signal.js`: Replace it with `MagicMirror²`.
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-3. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+5. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-4. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-NetworkConnection by slametps](https://github.com/slametps/MMM-NetworkConnection)

 1. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-2. Warning: No LICENSE file.
+3. Warning: No LICENSE file.
-3. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-4. Information: There are updates for 1 dependencie(s):
-   - speedtest-net  >=1.2.0  →  >=2.2.0

 ### [MMM-NetworkScanner by nsprawling](https://github.com/nsprawling/MMM-NetworkScanner)